Labor cost · Scheduling · Operations · Retention

 What this looks like in the calculator #

-The labor cost calculator on this site computes both labor cost % and SPLH.
-Pair with the prime cost calculator for the combined view against benchmarks.
-The variance against target is the budget for retention investment.
+The labor cost calculator on this site runs both labor cost % and SPLH for you.
+Pair it with the prime cost calculator to see the whole picture against benchmarks.
+Whatever you come in under target is your budget for the retention stuff that actually keeps people.

 What to do today #

-Pull last week’s shifts by daypart.
-Calculate SPLH for each shift.
-Identify the bottom 3 shifts by SPLH.
-Those are where the labor leak is.
-Then look at when each role arrives in those shifts.
-If everyone arrives at the same time, the staggered-start fix alone closes most of the gap.
+Pull last week’s shifts by daypart and calculate SPLH for each one.
+Find the bottom 3.
+That’s your leak.
+Now look at when each role clocks in on those shifts.
+If everybody’s punching in at the same time, the staggered-start fix by itself closes most of the gap, and you haven’t sent a single person home.

 Sources: 7shifts, Toast, HigherMe Restaurant Turnover Report, NRA 2024 Industry Factbook, Restaurant365.